Managing Money as a Student

 Adams created a database for financial literacy that she uses to help with the financial literacy portion of the First Year Experience courses.
 The database can be found at http://maag.guides.ysu.edu/FinancialLiteracyYSU.

-She said it would benefit many students from looking at it, and also has a rack full of financial advice and budget planning materials on the first floor of Maag Library for students who want to learn how to manage a budget.
+She said it would benefit many students and there is also a rack full of financial advice and budget planning materials on the first floor of Maag Library for students who want to learn how to manage a budget.

 The average college student graduates with over $25,000 in student loans and around $4,000 in credit card debt.
 One in three students graduate with $10,000 or more in credit card debt.